gabx/accelerometers/README.md

 The *codeBook.pdf* has been writed using [Knitr](http://yihui.name/knitr/).

-## The Accelerometer project
-The goal is to prepare tidy data that can be used for later analysis.
-You will
-find:

-* two tidy data sets as *.csv* files in the **data** directory
-* one code book *codeBook.pdf* in the **doc** directory.
-It describes the variables, the data and any work done to perform the data cleaning process.
-* one `run_analysis.R` in the *src* directory

-Please find below more info and how to load & deploy the project.

 ## HOW-TO

 Download to your working directory the `run_analysis.R` script.
 Then fire ***R***